mindplay-dk/sql/README.md

 We favor simplicity over ease of use - this library minimally abstracts PDO and stays reasonably close to SQL and the relational model, rather than attempting to hide it.

+### Project Status

+Per [SimVersion](https://simversion.github.io/), the `0.x` release series is *feature-incomplete*, *not* "unstable", and will not transition to `1.x` until it is feature-complete.

+The project has been widely used on many internal projects in our organization - it is "stable", but is still subject to changes, and will remain so for the foreseeable future.

+The public API has been largely stable for many releases - at this point, most breaking changes are changes to the internal `protected` portion of the API; typically, a major `0.x+1` release has very little impact on client code.

 ### Contributions

 Current target is php 5.5 and later, see `.travis.yml`.